aserhat/cm2metric/README.md

 [![LICENSE](https://img.shields.io/github/license/aserhat/cm2metric.svg)](https://github.com/aserhat/cm2metric/blob/master/LICENSE)

 An application that use ConfigMaps as the source of metric information, reads them through the use of SharedInformers and exports the data as Prometheus metrics.
-The main use of this application is to easily export metrics for processes like automation pipelines that might not easily have a way of doing so.
+The main use of this application is to easily export metrics for processes like an automation pipelines that might not easily have a way of doing so.

 ## Sample ConfigMap and Metric
-An example here is a pipeline that performas automated server rebuilding.
+An example here is a pipeline that performs automated server rebuilding.
 Through each step of the pipeline the ConfigMap is updated and the value of the data is updated to represent a change in the metric.

-When this ConfigMap is create for the first time a metric gets created and registered for node_rebuild_phase, the metric would have a label "hostname", with a value of "node1" and the metric value would be 1.
+When this ConfigMap is created for the first time a metric gets created and registered for node_rebuild_phase, the metric would have a label "hostname", with a value of "node1" and the metric value would be 1.
 ```
 ---
 kind: ConfigMap